bugraykaya/ASPLOSHOOTER/README.md

 # ASPLOSHOOTER
-A 2d shooter game.
+A 2d shooter game made for fun and as a demonstration to a friend who disappeared before i could show it to him.

 Shooting sound downloaded from freesound.org

-Someone port it to Windows please.
-Code should be mostly portable.
-You probably only need to change the project file, and the part where you include glew.h